Elisa Lorello, Author and Writing Coach

 Because even though I wasn’t always a novelist, I’ve been a writer—and a teacher—all my life.
 Be it in private diaries and journals, class essays, term papers, master’s thesis, speeches, testimonials, eulogies, personal essays, blog posts, status updates, tweets, novels, memoir… I can’t remember a time when I didn’t write, didn’t learn, didn’t teach.
 Memory, plus experience, plus imagination.

 And it was all abstract, idealist, and romantic.
+It was copy.
+Grist.

 It’s what makes me authentically me, I think.
 And it’s what I hope for you when you read my work: that you’ll discover—and live—your own three words.